 There are many ways to explore Stockholm, but a night promenade is certainly one of the most exciting things to do in the Swedish capital…and it’s free!

-Music in my headphones, camera on my side, and the mood was on.
-It felt like the entire city became a private set, just for me.
+Music in my headphones, a camera on my side, and the mood were on.
+It felt like the entire city became a private setting, just for me.
 The buildings were posing in all of their majestic Scandinavian beauty and felt timeless and solemn without the chattering tourists and busy shop fronts.

 The colors, the street lights glistening on the water…Unfortunately’ my phone’s shaky shots and my words aren’t alive enough to describe the experience.
 You should try it yourself!